 Production Call Sheets can be used by all members of the crew, including producers, directors, talent, costume designers, prop people, and others.
 They’re usually handed out at cast and crew call times.

 There are five main types of Production Call Sheets:

-Cast & Crew Call Sheet – This sheet is used by Artists Services or Casting departments to notify their talent of the start time for their work day on set.
+Cast & Crew Call Sheet – This sheet is used by Artist Services or Casting departments to notify their talent of the start time for their workday on set.
 It usually includes the address where they will be filming, a map of how to get there from the studio complex or hotel if necessary, contact information for any key personnel on set that day and any special instructions for that day’s work (such as details about wardrobe).

 Continuity Production Call Sheet – This sheet is used by Continuity Directors to keep track of all the elements in a scene from shot to shot.
 The Continuity Director keeps track of costumes, make-up changes and prop placement from one shot to another so that all.